gerritjandebruin/home-assistant/README.md

 The LED strips were delivered as two 5m long strips, so we had to cut and reconnect them.
 We did totally not expect that this would be so hard.
 Since these strips are RGBWW, 5 strands needed to be connected at each joint.
-Led-gigant.nl delivered some connectors for this (https://www.led-gigant.nl/led/led-accessoires/led-strip-connectors/) but we did not get them to work on all five strands simultanously.
+We bought some [non-solder connections](https://www.led-gigant.nl/led/led-accessoires/led-strip-connectors/) from Led-gigant.nl but we did not get them to work on all five strands simultanously.
 Hence, we need to solder the connections, which is really hard given that the strands are only 1-2mm apart.

 ### IKEA